 The visa sponsor accepts payment by credit card, wire transfer, or international check or money order.
 Checks must be drawn against a U.S. bank account or against a U.S. bank affiliate in U.S. Dollars made payable to the visa sponsor.

 Self-placed: sponsorship for self-placed internship positions (12 months maximum duration) and trainee positions (18 months maximum duration) in the U.S. on the J-1 Visa.
-Fee from 700 U.S. Dollars.
+Fees from 895 U.S. Dollars.